Anurag236/Sorting-Algorithms-Visualizer/README.md

 ## Deployment

 This project is also deployed on Vercel.
-You can view the live version here: https://sorting-algorithms-visualizer-tau.vercel.app/.
+You can view the live version here: https://sorting-algorithms-visualizer-ak.netlify.app/.

+By ANURAG KUMAR